-To view the appropriate rights for this task, see Appendix B, "Entry Rights Needed to Perform Tasks," on page 83.

-- 3 From the Roles and Tasks menu, click Novell Certificate Access > View User Certificates. - 4 Browse for and select a User object whose certificate you want to export. - 5 Click Export.

-This opens a wizard that helps you export the user certificate to a file.
+To view the appropriate rights for this task, see Appendix B, "Entry Rights Needed to Perform Tasks," on page 87. - 3 From the Roles and Tasks menu, click Novell Certificate Access > User Certificates. - 4 Browse for and select a User object whose certificate you want to export. - 5 Select the certificate, then click Export. - This opens a wizard that helps you export the user certificate to a file.
 If you are logged in as the user that owns the certificate, select No when asked if you want to export the private key.
-See "Exporting a User Certificate and Private Key" on page 48.

-- 6 Select an output format, then click Next. - 7 Click Save the exported certificate to a file and save the file to a location of your choice. - 8 Click Close > Close.
+See "Exporting a User Certificate and Private Key" on page 48. - 6 If you want to export the private, select this option and provide a password to protect the private key. - 7 Select an export format if you are not exporting the private key, then click Next. - 8 Click Save the exported certificate to a file and save the file to a location of your choice. - 9 Click Close > Close.